MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfsourceresolver-createobjectfromurl.md

     // amount of time, especially for a network source.
 For a more responsive
     // UI, use the asynchronous BeginCreateObjectFromURL method.

-    hr = pSourceResolver->CreateObjectFromURL(
+    hr = pSourceResolver-&gt;CreateObjectFromURL(
         sURL,                       // URL of the source.
         MF_RESOLUTION_MEDIASOURCE,  // Create a source object.
         NULL,                       // Optional property store.
-        &ObjectType,        // Receives the created object type.
+        &amp;ObjectType,        // Receives the created object type.
-        &pSource            // Receives a pointer to the media source.
+        &amp;pSource            // Receives a pointer to the media source.
         );
     if (FAILED(hr))
     {